ku-air/Contrast-CAT/README.md

 ### Model

 We implemented Contrast-CAT on top of the **BERT-base** architecture (12 encoder layers, 12 attention heads).
-Additional results using other transformer models are provided in the supplementary material (available in the arXiv version of the paper).
+Additional results using other transformer models are provided in the supplementary material, available in the arXiv version of our paper.

 ### Datasets